buteomont/Generic-Switch-Monitor/README.md

 This circuit allows one switch to send a short LOW pulse to the reset pin, but allow the switch's state to be read by the processor.
 This example uses a tiny ESP8266-01s<sup>3</sup> that can run for weeks on 2 AAA batteries.

 NOTES:
  1. Most ports on ESP devices are multi-purpose, so you have to be very careful about which one you choose for your use case.
 Some ***must*** be in a certain state (high or low) when the device wakes up, or it simply will not boot.
 This is especially a problem on the ESP8266-01s, as only ports 0 and 2 are brought to the interface and they both have this limitation.
-The TX and RX lines (GPIO 1 and GPIO 3, respectively) can be used for general purpose I/O, but the serial port initialization code must be modified to prevent conflicts (I am working on a way to automate this) and you will lose the ability to configure via the serial port.
+The TX and RX lines (GPIO 1 and GPIO 3, respectively) can be used for general purpose I/O, and the serial port initialization code automatically compensates for this, but you will lose the ability to configure via the serial port if you use one of these.
  2. In Putty you may have to use ctl-M ctl-J instead of the ENTER key when entering configuration parameters.
 I don't know why.
  3. If you're using an ESP8266-01s, don't forget you have to add a bodge wire from GPIO16 to the reset pin.
 It takes a good eye (or magnifier) and a steady hand, but it is possible.
 There are multiple articles on the web describing how to do this.